bstein-vmware/vcf9-adv-deploy-lab-setup/README.md

 chmod +x setup.sh && \
 ./setup.sh

+\
+\
+\
+Note: After you deploy a VKS cluster in a vSphere Namespace, Pod Security will likely block pods from deploying if the pod tries to run as root or run with priviledged access.
+To relax the Pod Security, as an example, on the default namespace (don't do this in production!): \
-Relax the Pod Security on the default namespace: vcf context use vks-cluster-qxml:kubernetes-cluster-qxml kubectl label --overwrite namespace default pod-security.kubernetes.io/enforce=privileged
+vcf context use vks-cluster-qxml:kubernetes-cluster-qxml \
+kubectl label --overwrite namespace default pod-security.kubernetes.io/enforce=privileged